In Pursuit of the Unknown: Reviews

 Kirkus Reviews said that the book provided "clear, cogent explanations of how the equations work without burdening the reader with cumbersome derivations."

 The Maclean's magazine review described the book as a "history of the human species told in equations" by the "finest living math popularizer".

-The New York Book Review said that Stewart was a "genius in the way he conveys his excitement and sense of wonder across" who has a "valuable grasp" of "what it takes to make equations interesting" and "to make science cool."
+The New York Times Book Reviews said that Stewart was a "genius in the way he conveys his excitement and sense of wonder across" who has a "valuable grasp" of "what it takes to make equations interesting" and "to make science cool."

-The Physics Today journal review said that Stewart writes with "easy prose, which never fails to both educate and entertain."
+The Physics Today review said that Stewart writes with "easy prose, which never fails to both educate and entertain."

 Business Insider described the book as an "excellent and deeply researched book."

 The Association for Computing Machinery's SIGACT News review called the book, the "latest spell" by the "master storyteller", the "Honorary Wizard of the Unseen University"—the "master storyteller"—who is able to "entertain" the reader with Greek symbols.
 The reviewer said Stewart focused on how equations have changed the world, as new equations gave "birth to new branches of science".
 Stewart provides the "historical background" to explain "how the equation was anticipated", how people then "generalized the ideas and formalized the results".
 He highlights the ways in which these equations continue to influence our lives in the twenty-first century.

-The review in Notices of the American Mathematical Society journal, described Stewart as an "experienced writer" whose intended audience is the "general literate reader"—not mathematicians.
+The review in the Notices of the American Mathematical Society described Stewart as an "experienced writer" whose intended audience is the "general literate reader"—not mathematicians.
 The reviewer, a mathematician, said that Stewart was "generally successful in getting the essential points across in a nontechnical way without too much distortion.
 However, he personally would have preferred a less "discursive style" but acknowledged that Stewart's writing was appropriate for his intended audience.